Reward Tampering Problems and Solutions in Reinforcement Learning: A Causal Influence Diagram Perspective: Foundations

-Let us also highlight a few other aspects of \cref{fig:unknown-mdp}.
-First note that there is no information link from the hidden parameters to the decision nodes $A_1$ and $A_2$.
+Hidden parameters $\ThetaT$ and $\ThetaR$ can be used to model agent uncertainty about the transition and reward functions, see \cref{fig:unknown-mdp}.
+Distributions $P(\ThetaT)$ and $P(\ThetaR)$ must be provided for the hidden parameters $\ThetaT$ and $\ThetaR$, and dependencies added to the transition and reward probabilities.
+Note that there is no information link from $\ThetaT$ or $\ThetaR$ to the decision nodes $A_1$ and $A_2$.
 This encodes $\ThetaT$ and $\ThetaR$ being unknown to the agent.
-Note also that an optimal decision at $A_2$ must now take into account not only the current state $S_2$, but also previous states, actions, and rewards, because these events provide essential information about the hidden parameters $\ThetaT$ and $\ThetaR$.
-Therefore, an optimal \emph{learning} policy selects actions based on the entire history, $\pi(A_t\mid S_1, R_1, A_1, \dots, S_{t-1}, R_{t-1})$.
+Note also that we now let $A_2$ depend not only on the current state $S_2$, but also previous states, actions, and rewards, because these provide essential information about the hidden parameters.
+Having shown how transition uncertainty can be represented, we will subsequently not include $\ThetaT$ to keep the diagrams simple.
+It can always be introduced as in \cref{fig:unknown-mdp}.
+(In the partially observed environments in \cref{sec:observation}, $\ThetaT$ can also be modeled as part of the hidden states.)

-In most of the cases we consider in this paper, a causal influence diagram will describe both reality and the agent's belief about reality.
-As illustrated by \cref{fig:unknown-mdp}, this does \emph{not} imply an omniscient agent.
-It only assumes that the agent has grasped the general structure of the environment.
-The latter assumption can usually be justified by a sufficiently intelligent agent eventually coming to learn most relevant aspects of reality (whether the designers want it to or not).
-Even so, we will discuss some cases where it is possible to force the agent's belief about the world to systematically differ from reality: in such cases we are explicit about whether a diagram represents reality or the agent's belief.